gaia-taipei/tw-firefox-weekly/dwi2.md

     - follow-up of bug 1106844

 * [Others]
+  * [QUEUED] Bug 1017962 - Decouple the control of screen backlight and button/keyboard backlight at Gaia
   * [Bluetooth v2 API Demo]
     - [WIP] Enable scripting of control commands
     - [POSTPONE]Enable the capability of taking pictures
+    -